NCI-GDC/gdc-mutation-indexer/README.md

         PYSPARK_PYTHON=/home/vagrant/venv/bin/python
         ```

-After the above steps, you can save your changes and click the run button to start your
-tests.

 ## Setup pre-commit hook to check for secrets

 We use [pre-commit](https://pre-commit.com/) to setup pre-commit hooks for this repo.